-Quality Statement 5: Opioid Agonist Therapy as First-Line Treatment
+Opioid Agonist Therapy as First-Line Treatment

-People with opioid use disorder are informed that opioid agonist therapy is a safer and more effective treatment option than treatments that do not include opioid agonist therapy.
+People with opioid use disorder are informed that treatment that includes opioid agonist therapy is safer and more effective than treatments that do not include opioid agonist therapy.

-People with opioid use disorder who are treated with opioid agonist therapy have better retention in addiction treatment, less use of addictive substances, improved health and social functioning, and lower rates of mortality than those who do not receive opioid agonist therapy.13-15 Nearly all people who stop taking opioids without first being stabilized on opioid agonist therapy will relapse.12 Relapse is particularly dangerous because a person who has stopped taking opioids has a reduced tolerance and is therefore at an increased risk of overdose and death.12
+People with opioid use disorder who are treated with opioid agonist therapy have better retention in addiction treatment, less use of addictive substances, improved health and social functioning, and lower rates of mortality than those who do not receive opioid agonist therapy as part of their treatment.
+15-17 Most people who stop taking opioids without first being stabilized on opioid agonist therapy will relapse.
+13 Relapse is particularly dangerous because a person who has stopped taking opioids has a reduced tolerance and is therefore at an increased risk of overdose and death.13 Use of opioid agonist therapy is particularly important for pregnant people, for whom the benefits of therapy far outweigh the potential risks of neonatal abstinence syndrome, which is a time-limited and treatable condition.18

-People with opioid use disorder who decline opioid agonist therapy should be offered a supervised slow opioid agonist taper, lasting longer than 1 month,12 and should be offered concurrent psychosocial treatment.^{16,17} They should also be offered continued treatment, support, and monitoring for at least 6 months.17 All people who have stopped taking opioids should be counselled on the risks of overdose owing to a reduction in tolerance.
-They should also be provided with naloxone and taught how to administer it and how to recognize and respond to emergencies.18
+People with opioid use disorder who decline opioid agonist therapy should be offered a supervised, slow opioid agonist taper using either buprenorphine/naloxone or methadone, lasting longer than 1 month.13 They should also be offered concurrent psychosocial treatment, support, and monitoring for at least 6 months.
+19,20

+All people who are considering immediate opioid cessation or who have stopped taking opioids should be counselled on the risks of overdose owing to a reduction in their opioid tolerance.
+They should also be provided with take-home naloxone and taught how to administer it and how to recognize and respond to emergencies.21

-Sources: Advisory committee consensus | British Columbia Centre on Substance Use, 201712
+Sources: Advisory committee consensus | British Columbia Centre on Substance Use, 201713

-When you and your care provider work on your care plan, your care provider will explain the different types of treatments available to you.
-No matter where you seek treatment, you should be offered a treatment called opioid agonist therapy; this is sometimes called "maintenance therapy."
+When you and your care provider work on your care plan, your care provider should explain the different types of treatment available to you.
+No matter where you seek treatment, you should be offered a treatment called opioid agonist therapy.
+This is sometimes called maintenance therapy.
 This treatment makes your care plan safer and more effective.